 The most amazing thing about Bitdefender’s customer support is that it’s available even if you’re a free user.
 This might not sound like much, but it includes live chat, you can contact them via phone or email.
 Suppose it’s a minor issue and you prefer solving problems on your own.
 In that case, you can find FAQs, guides, and other information on their support website.

 As far as Avast are concerned, if you’re on a free version, your problems become worthy of their attention only when you become a paying user.
 Even when you bite the bullet and become their subscriber, this changes very little when it comes to support.
-Primarily, Avast relies on ticket forms to solve your issues.
-There are also phone lines and their customer support portal with many FAQs and guides.
+Primarily, Avast relies on phone lines and their customer support portal with many FAQs and guides.

 Bitdefender just offers more ways how it can offer support, and it’s generally a more welcoming service.
 When it comes to customer support, this service truly deserves praise.

-Avast is a very popular but deeply flawed service.
-Not only they have black spots for tracking its free users, but it also locks basic features behind a paywall.
-Stacking Bitdefender vs. Avast, in comparison, shows how you can make a service right and not come off as predatory.
+Avast antivirus is a very popular but deeply flawed service.
+Not only do they have black spots for tracking its free users, but they also lock essential security features behind a paywall.
+In contrast, Bitdefender not only has a pristine reputation and offers excellent antivirus protection and is better than Avast in all areas.

 Bitdefender offers many features, no matter what plan you’re using.
 You can use it in a way that you prefer, and get a lot without paying anything.
 It’s worth it even as a paid service, although your mileage may be a bit better on Windows.
 Those are the reasons why Bitdefender frequently ranks in the #1 antivirus provider spots, whereas Avast is a rare guest there.